Theory of resonant x-ray scattering with ultrafast intense pulses

 \subsubsection{Experimental outlook}

-To observe the interference effects in energy spectrum, pulses that can produce elastic and resonance fluorescence with comparable amplitudes are ideal.
-Fig.~\ref{Fig_ES_p25fs} suggests that, in comparison to $\pi$-type pulses, 2$\pi$-type pulses are better as they have a smaller fluorescence yield with emission temporally restricted to occur during the pulse, and have higher elastic scattering to resonant fluorescence signal ratios.
-Also, a shorter pulse is preferred for similar reasons as it allows for an increased fraction of elastic scattering in the total yield for a given pulse area.
-In addition, a shorter pulse reduces electronic and structural sample damage from multi-atom effects ~\cite{imagingsucrose_phay, largescale_rateequation_montecarlo_phay}.
+To observe the interference effects in energy spectrum, pulses that can produce elastic and resonant fluorescence with comparable amplitudes are ideal.
+Fig.~\ref{Fig_ES_p25fs} suggests that, in comparison to $\pi$-type pulses, 2$\pi$-type pulses are better as they produce smaller fluorescence yield with their temporal emission restricted to the duration of the pulse, thus having higher elastic scattering to resonant fluorescence signal ratios.
+Additionally, for a given pulse area, a shorter pulse is preferred as it has a higher elastic scattering to resonant fluorescence signal ratio and reduces electronic and structural damage in molecules and extended samples~\cite{imagingsucrose_phay, largescale_rateequation_montecarlo_phay}.

-To experimentally study the interference effects, temporally coherent x-ray pulses are required with some control over the pulse area (intensity).
-Current XFEL facilities can potentially enable experimental studies of these effects.
-For example, LCLS-II~\cite{attoXLEAP2020} can produce near transform limited coherent x-ray pulses.
-The second challenge, is the control over pulse area.
-While this can be controlled in seeded FELs, in an unseeded FEL, one way this challenge can be mitigated in principle is by using millions of shots with the approximate intended intensity for a given pulse area.
-These shots can then be sorted post-measurement based on their pulse area by examining the energy spectrum of the scattered photons.
+To experimentally study the interference effects, temporally coherent x-ray pulses with some control over the pulse area (intensity) are required.
+For example, current XFEL facilities~\cite{attoXLEAP2020,Malyzhenkov-2020-PRR,Trebushinin-Photonics-2023}, which can produce near transform-limited coherent x-ray pulses, have the potential to enable such studies.
+Pulse area control can be achieved in seeded FELs.
+In unseeded FELs, the challenge of pulse area control can be mitigated in principle by using millions of shots with the approximate intended intensity.
+These shots can then be sorted post-measurement based on their pulse area, which can be estimated from the measured energy spectrum of the scattered photons.
 For a given pulse duration, the single-atom response strongly depends on the pulse area.

-For the case of forward scattering, multi-atom interference effects plays a role.
-However, for large angle scattering as shown in the cases for the energy spectrum plots (Fig.~\ref{Fig_ES_p25fs}), a single-atom response can be a sufficient description.
-For example, if the total differential cross section is written in the following form,
+For forward and small-angle scattering from a gas jet or clusters, multi-atom interference effects plays a role.
+However, for large angle scattering, as shown in the energy spectrum plots (Fig.~\ref{Fig_ES_p25fs}), a single-atom response can be sufficient.
+For example, if the total DCS can be written as,